Great Cloth Diaper Change - Edmonton Canada

 There are a few rules to keep in mind:

-- For this record, each baby must be changed from a cloth or disposable diaper into a reusable cloth diaper that must be able to be commercially available.
-This means any cloth diaper you can purchase online or in a store, or rent from a diaper service.
-Unfortunately, homemade diapers that are not commercially available cannot be used.
-This is a very strict rule from Guinness World Records.
+- For this record, each baby must be changed from a cloth or disposable diaper into a reusable cloth diaper or cloth trainer.
+Unlike past years, the cloth diaper CAN be homemade.
 It does not matter if baby is wearing a cloth or disposable diaper prior to the change.

 - All babies and toddlers must be 39 inches or shorter.